Why You Can’t Stop Overthinking at Night (And How to Actually Slow It Down)

 It’s not always obvious spiraling.
 It can look like:

-A lot of people who experience this also deal with patterns of overthinking during the day, which we explore more in this post.
+A lot of people who experience this also deal with patterns of overthinking during the day, which we explore more in this post on why you might be overthinking everything during the day, too.

 Why “Just Stop Thinking” Doesn’t Work